 Admission to the honors program is by application by the end of the junior year.
 Applications are reviewed and approved by the CLAS director and associate director.
 Applicants must have a cumulative grade point average (GPA) of 3.3 (B+) or higher and maintain this average in courses taken to satisfy the requirements.
 Courses must be taken for a letter grade where that option is available.
 Courses credited toward LAS honors may be double-counted toward the student's major requirements.

 To graduate with interdisciplinary honors in Latin American Studies a student must:

 - Complete a total of 35 units in courses certified for honors by the Center for Latin American Studies, distributed as follows:

-- A 5-unit survey course, normally taken in the sophomore year: either HISTORY 170B, Culture, Society and Politics in Latin America or an approved substitute.
+- A 5-unit survey course, normally taken in the sophomore year: either HISTORY 170, Colonial Latin America, or OSPSANTG 68, The Emergence of Nations in Latin America (or an approved substitute).

 - For breadth: two 4-5-unit courses at the 100-level or higher with a focus on Latin America.
 These courses are normally taken during the sophomore and junior years.
 For approved courses, see the "Latin American Studies Cognate Courses" section of this bulletin.